xavierfoucrier/instacam/DOCUMENTATION.md

 	// video property of the getUserMedia API
 	camera: true,

+	// refresh rate property of the camera in frames per second
+	framerate: 30,

+	// ratio of the viewport
+	ratio: 4/3,

 	// audio property of the getUserMedia API
 	sound: false,

+	// volume property of the camera
+	volume: 100,

 	// css filter used to set the opacity of the viewport
 	opacity: 1,